Longwater1234/WedemyServer/README.md

 [![Static Badge](https://img.shields.io/badge/reference-help.md-orange)](HELP.md)

 (Backend repo).
 Clone of Udemy, an e-learning platform, built using Springboot + Vue 3 + Typescript.
 With creditCard and PayPal checkout (both powered by **Braintree Payments**).
-Uses Spring Security & Spring Session Redis (via cookies[^1] or sessionID Headers) for auth _instead of_ stateless JWT Tokens.
+Uses Spring Security & Spring Session Redis (via cookies[^1] or sessionID Headers) for auth, instead of stateless JWT Tokens.
 CSRF protection is enabled.
 You can easily customize these settings in [SecurityConfig](src/main/java/com/davistiba/wedemyserver/config/SecurityConfig.java).
 By default, the app runs on port 9000.